 Students are required to change the default password they received right after admission within 90 days.
 If they fail to do so, their user account will be locked.
 To unlock their account, the user must come to SSB in person with their ID card.
 After SSB staff identifies the user, staff will unlock their account.

 The ISTC provides technical support remotely via Zoom as a measure against COVID-19.
-If you wish to receive remote technical support, please send a request via email to the SSB.
+If you wish to receive remote technical support, please send a request via email to the SSB (E-mail: std-help@u-aizu.ac.jp).